Trebilcode/torre-test-new/README.md

 3)After installing the dependencies, run `npm run dev`

-Bugs: you need to install a cors extension so the app is able to make a get Request to the Torre api.
+Bugs: you need to install a cors extension in your browser so the app is able to make a get Request to the Torre api.
 Bug will be fixed soon.